MEASURES TO REDUCE AND MANAGE FRAUD RISK

 MEASURES TO IDENTIFY, PREVENT, OR MANAGE CONFLICTS OF INTEREST

 The Company is aware of the need to identify and manage any conflicts of interest that may arise in the performance of its business, pursuant to art.
-13 of the CONSOB Regulation.
-In fact, these could harm the interests of both Investors and Offerors and, even more, the market in general.
+13 of the Consob Regulation.
+In fact, these could harm the interests of both Investors and Issuers and, even more, the market in general.

 In the operating model adopted by the Company, this risk is mitigated because,

-- the Company does not hold, nor will it hold, before a campaign, financial instruments that can be connected or referred to the Offerors;
+the Company does not hold, nor will it hold, before a campaign, financial instruments that can be connected or referred to the Issuers;

-- no character of negotiation on the value of the offered capital quotas exists because such value is pre-established and set by the Offerors through resolution of the competent internal corporate bodies.
+no character of negotiation on the value of the offered capital quotas exists because such value is pre-established and set by the Issuers through resolution of the competent internal corporate bodies.

 In order to exclude further residual risks of potential conflicts of interest, the Company has developed, implements, and maintains an effective conflicts of interest policy, formulated in writing.
 This allows for identifying the circumstances that generate or could generate a conflict of interest harmful to one or more investors, and defines the procedures to be followed and measures to be taken to prevent or manage such conflicts.